tarekfoudanojom/Mobile-Base-Arc-/rules/14_current_project_status.md

 # 📊 Current Project Status & Configuration

-Quick reference for the current state of the Nojom brand app after recent refactoring.
+Quick reference for the current state of the Flutter app after recent refactoring.

 ---